 An unblinded futility analysis based on the primary endpoint will be conducted in this study.
 The futility analysis will be carried out using pre-defined rules by an external Independent Data Monitoring Committee in order to ensure the integrity of the blinded nature of the study.
-Furthermore, an internal blinded estimate of the overall exacerbation rate and shape parameter will be conducted before the last subject with eosinophil counts $\geq 300/\mu$ L is randomised.
+Furthermore, an internal blinded estimate of the overall exacerbation rate and shape parameter will be conducted before the last subject with eosinophil counts $\geq 300/\mu L$ is randomised.
 The review may result in an adjustment to the sample size.

 The primary efficacy variable is the annual COPD exacerbation rate and the two key secondary endpoints are change from baseline in pre-dose/pre-bronchodilator FEV1 at Week 56 and also change from baseline in St. George's Respiratory Questionnaire (SGRQ) at Week 56.
 The exacerbation rate in each of the two benralizumab dose groups will be compared to the exacerbation rate in the placebo group using a negative binomial model including covariates of treatment group, eosinophil cohort (220-299/μL or \geq300/μL), country, background therapy (ICS/LABA, LABA/LAMA, or ICS/LABA/LAMA), and the number of exacerbations in the year before the study.
 The logarithm of the follow up time will be used as an offset variable in the model.
-Change from baseline in pre-dose/pre-bronchodilator FEV1 at Week 56 will be compared between each of the two benralizumab dose groups and placebo using a repeated measures analysis.
+Change from baseline in pre-dose/pre-bronchodilator FEV1 at Week 56 will be compared between each of the three benralizumab dose groups and placebo using a repeated measures analysis.
 Treatment group will be fitted as the explanatory variable.
-Eosinophil cohort (220-299/μL or \geq300/μL), country, background therapy (ICS/LABA/LAMA), and baseline pre-bronchodilator FEV1 at Week 56 will be compared between each of the two benralizumab dose groups and placebo using a repeated measures analysis.
+Eosinophil cohort (220-299/μL or \geq300/μL), country, background therapy (ICS/LABA/LAMA), and baseline pre-bronchodilator FEV1 at Week 56 will be compared between each of the three benralizumab dose groups and placebo using a repeated measures analysis.
 Treatment group will be fitted as the explanatory variable.
 Eosinophil cohort (220-299/μL or \geq300/μL), country, background therapy (ICS/LABA, LABA/LAMA), and baseline pre-bronchodilator FEV1 will be fitted as covariates.
 Visit will be fitted as a categorical variable.

 The primary endpoint and the two key secondary endpoints will be analyzed primarily using the subjects with baseline blood eosinophil counts $\geq 220/\mu L$ in the full analysis set.
 The full analysis set includes all randomised subjects who received any dose of investigational product.
-In addition, the exacerbation rate and the two key secondary endpoints will also be summarized in subjects with baseline blood eosinophil counts $< 220/\mu L$ , $< 150/\mu L$ , $150-219/\mu L$ , $220-299/\mu L$ , $300-449/\mu L$ , and $\geq 450/\mu L$ separately for descriptive purpose only.
+In addition, the exacerbation rate and the two key secondary endpoints will also be summarized in subjects with baseline blood eosinophil counts $<220/\mu$ L, $<150/\mu$ L, 150-219/ $\mu$ L, 220-299/ $\mu$ L, 300-449/ $\mu$ L, and $\geq$ 450/ $\mu$ L separately for descriptive purpose only.

-Multiplicity will be adjusted for the primary endpoint and the two key secondary endpoints on the analysis of subjects with baseline blood eosinophils $\geq 220/\mu L$ according to a gatekeeping procedure (see section 8.5).
+Multiplicity will be adjusted for the primary endpoint and the two key secondary endpoints on the analysis of subjects with baseline blood eosinophils $\geq 220/\mu L$ for the comparisons of 30mg vs. placebo and 100mg vs. placebo according to a gatekeeping procedure (see section 8.5).
+Multiplicity will also be adjusted for the primary endpoint and the two key secondary endpoints on the analysis of subjects with baseline blood eosinophils $\geq 220/\mu L$ for the comparisons of 10mg vs. placebo according to a serial gatekeeping procedure (see section 8.5).